Carbamazepine

 If you are using oral liquid form/suspension, shake the bottle well before using.
 Use a medicine spoon or graduated syringe provided to measure your medication.
 Do not use household spoons as they may not be accurate.

-What should I do if I forget to take/use this medication?
+What should I do if I forget to take or use this medication?

 If you miss a dose, take the missed dose as soon as you remember.
 If it is almost time for your next dose, take only the usual dose.
-Do not double your dose or use extra medication to make up for the missed dose.
+Do not double your dose or use extra medicine to make up for the missed dose.

-What precautions should I take?
+What precautions should I take when taking or using this medication?

-In accordance to the Health Science Authority (HSA) regulation, it is compulsory for all Asian patients who are first prescribed with carbamazepine to be tested for the specific gene (HLA-B*1502) that could result in higher risk of Stevens-Johnson syndrome (SJS) or Toxic Epidermal Necrolysis (TEN).
-SJS and TEN are rare and serious skin reactions which can happen after using some medications.
 Symptoms include mouth ulcers, face swelling, blisters on skin, skin rashes that spread throughout the body within hours to days after the medication.
 It usually occurs within the first few months (monitor closely for the first 3 months) of treatment.
 Those who have been taking carbamazepine for more than 3 months without developing skin reactions are at low risk of SJS or TEN.

 • Liver problems